MariachiaraStellato/MariachiaraStellato/README.md

 ## About me
 I'm a PhD student at the Department of Physics and Astronomy (DIFA) of the University of Bologna.

-I mainly do image analysis tools for microscopy images of cancer multicellular spheroids :microbe: .
+I mainly do image analysis tools for microscopy images of cancer multicellular spheroids :microbe:.

+## Contacts
+You are free to contact me at:

 <!--